-Oregon Tech continues to respond to the need to develop programs in new and unique fields to serve the needs of individuals across the nation in health, management and engineering.
+Oregon Tech was the first university to offer a Bachelor of Science degree in Vascular Technology and has several other ‘firsts’ to speak about.
+Oregon Tech continues to respond to the need for programs and new and unique fields, to serve the needs of people across the nation in health, management, and engineering.